Mercedes-Benz M256 engine

-The Mercedes-Benz M256 engine is a turbocharged straight-six engine produced since 2017, when it was first introduced on the W222 S450.
-It replaces the previous M276 V6 engine, and is Mercedes' first straight-six engine since the M104 engine.
+The Mercedes-Benz M256 engine is a turbocharged straight-six engine produced since 2017, when it was first introduced on the W222 S 450.
+It replaces the previous M276 V6 engine, and is Mercedes' first petrol-powered straight-six engine since the M104 engine.

 Design

 The M256 shares a modular design with other inline-four and V8 engines, which are all 500 cc per cylinder.
 It uses an aluminium alloy block with dual overhead camshafts and has 4 valves per cylinder.
 The M256 uses a 48V electrical system to operate a BorgWarner electric supercharger, which can spin up to 70,000 rpm to reduce turbo lag.
-In the S500's G variant engine, an integrated starter alternator also provides up to 16 kW and 250 Nm of boost, and replaces the drive belts by managing the water pump and air conditioning; allowing for a smaller and lighter engine.
+In the S 500's G variant engine, an integrated starter alternator also provides up to 16 kW and 250 Nm of boost, and replaces the drive belts by managing the water pump and air conditioning; allowing for a smaller and lighter engine.

 Models

-Engine output excluding the additional 48V system boost available on the S500:
+Engine output excluding the additional 48V system boost available on the S 500: